bmariesan/iStudent/README.md

 - 50% individual presentations, during the semester
 - 50% final presentation, with the whole project team (max 6 people), at the end of the semester, before the exam period, in the "Presesiune" period

-Option 2 (date to be decided), in case a student is uneligible for the first option, receives a grade under 5 on the first option, or is caught cheating at the first option:
+Option 2 (date to be decided), in case a student is uneligible for the first option, or receives a grade under 5 on the first option:
 - written exam at the end of the semester, in the "Sesiune" period

-Option 3 (20 feb), in case the student fails first options:
+Option 3 (20 feb), in case the student fails first options or is caught cheating at Option 1:
 - written exam after the exam period, in the "Restante" period

 Bonus given for course attendance: max 2 points divided to the number of course attendances, added to the final exam grade and rounded up (ceiling rounding).